-Now I normally enjoy movies like "Family Rescue" and was looking forward to watching this as it stars George C. Scott but surprisingly felt under whelmed by it.
+Now I normally enjoy movies like "Family Rescue" and was looking forward to watching is as it stars George C. Scott but surprisingly felt under whelmed by it.
 Maybe the issue is that for a movie which clocks in at just 96 minutes it tries to cram too much in as we start with an incident to establish what sort of guy Clayton is, then there is a scene featuring Angie abandoning Emma, then Emma turning 15.
-None of which is wrong but seems to be rushed as none of it gets the time and space to become real and more than cliches.
+None of which is wrong but seems to be rushed as none of it is given the time and space to become real and anything more than cliches.

-Despite this "Family Rescue" does still charm thanks to who is in it even though the actors which include George C. Scott, Rachael Leigh Cook, Ally Sheedy and Don Diamont are not given the best written characters to work with.
+Despite this "Family Rescue" does still charm thanks to who is in it even though the actors, which include George C. Scott, Rachael Leigh Cook, Ally Sheedy and Don Diamont, are not given the best written characters to work with.
 Considering George C. Scott played strong characters through most of his career watching him play a tough but caring grandfather is just great as he plays it like the grandfather we all wish we had, the protective and loving sort with just the right amount of mischief about him.

 What this all boils down to is that "Family Rescue" is not a great movie but one which demands that the audience is in a forgiving mood and want some thing which has a wholesome, old fashioned style.